-To show you how relevant your content is to your chosen keyphrase, INK has a topical completeness metric.
+To show you how relevant your content is to your chosen key phrase, INK SEO Editor has a topical completeness metric.

-You can find this metric in the Relevance Tasks bar, and it is one of the most important tools in the INK arsenal.
+You can find this metric in the Relevant Topics Task Card and it's one of the most important tools in the INK arsenal.

-If you are having issues with adding keyphrases to your .ink files or have any questions, feel free to send us a feedback form through the INK app.
+If you are having issues with adding key phrases to your .ink files or have any questions, feel free to send us feedback through the INK app.